 How to make gluten free sugar cookie bars:

 - Press into the pan.

 - Bake at 350 degrees F for about 28 minutes, then allow to cool fully.

 - Mix up the frosting, then spread on the bars.
 Enjoy!

 Tips to make this recipe perfectly:

 - Lining the pan with parchment paper is key to being able to get these sugar cookie bars out neatly.

 - An 8×8 pan is perfect for these bars, but you could also try a pie pan and cut these into wedges if you want.

 - If you are not gluten free or vegan, you can make these with regular flour and regular butter.
-If you can’t find a yogurt that works for your dietary needs, you can use unsweetened applesauce.
+If you can’t have applesauce, you can use non-dairy yogurt.

 For the bars: